-Nicole began a long term detail with the WFM RD&A at the end of 2017 after doing a short term detail earlier in the year.
-She is as a subject matter expert for fire behavior modeling and quantitative risk assessments supporting the development of the Interagency Fuels Treatment Decision Support System (IFTDSS).
 Nicole first worked with the Forest Service as a seasonal employee working as a wildland firefighter, botanist, and plot-shot in northern California.
-Through the student career employment program Nicole got a permanent position in 2004 as a fire ecologist with the USFS Adaptive Management Services Enterprise Team (AMSET).
-After 8 years with AMSET she became a fire ecologist with the USFS Western Wildland Environmental Threat Assessment Center (WWETAC) where her research emphasis was on characterizing fire behavior at multiple scales, fuel treatment effectiveness, and wildfire risk, as well as technology transfer and supporting software development of fuel management tools.
+After a few seasons, she got a permanent position as a fire ecologist first with the USFS Adaptive Management Services Enterprise Team (AMSET), then later with WWETAC at the Pacific Northwest Research Station.
+Nicole joined the WFM RD&A in 2017 where she has worked on both IFTDSS and the FMSF.
+Her background is in characterizing fire behavior at multiple scales, fuel treatment effectiveness, quantitative wildfire risk, and supporting software development of fuels management tools.
 She received her B.S. in Evolution and Ecology from the University of California, Davis and her M.S. and Ph.D. in Environmental Science, Policy and Management from the University of California, Berkeley.
-Outside of work, Nicole enjoys spending time outdoors, running, biking, swimming, hiking, camping, snow sports and traveling with her husband.
+Outside of work, Nicole enjoys spending time outdoors, running, biking, swimming, hiking, camping, snow sports and traveling with her husband and dogs.

 Wes Hall - Fire Management Specialist